MobyGamer/total-dos-launcher/readme.rst

    :align: center

-It can do this with a few hundred programs, or thousands, or *tens of thousands*.
-Your only limitation is how much storage space you have on your target DOS system.
+It can do this with a few hundred programs, or thousands, or *tens of thousands* -- the only limitation is how much storage space you have on your target DOS system.

 The TDL is currently in development and not quite ready for prime time;
 this paragraph will be removed when it is.
-If you are testing TDL for the purpose of providing feedback, please consult "readme_a.txt" for instructions.
-Also, feel free to `contribute an issue via the github project. <https://github.com/MobyGamer/total-dos-launcher/issues>`_
+If you run into trouble testing the TDL, feel free to `contribute an issue via the github project. <https://github.com/MobyGamer/total-dos-launcher/issues>`_